adafruit/Adafruit-NeoPXL8-FeatherWing-PCB/README.md

 Resident pixel-pro Paint Your Dragon (who coined the name NeoPixel dont-cha-know!) took on this challenge and has succeeded gloriously.
 By carefully examining the ATSAMD21 datasheet he noticed you could use the Timer 0 in 'waveform' mode, and create 8 unique waveforms over DMA that would handle all the pixel-pushing for you.

-Thus is born the [NeoPXL8 Arduino library](https://github.com/adafruit/Adafruit_NeoPXL8) and the **NeoPXL8 Friend and Featherwing!** The library runs on our Feather M0's (the Basic Proto, Adalogger, Bluefruit, Express, and others) and handles all the NeoPixeling for you, up to **8 strands of concurrent DMA output** each one can be 250 pixels long for a total of 8 x 250 = 2000 pixels.
-That leaves you some RAM for your code to run in as well - the theoretical max is 340 pixels per strand but you'd be using all the RAM on the M0 chip.
+Thus is born the [NeoPXL8 Arduino library](https://github.com/adafruit/Adafruit_NeoPXL8) and the **NeoPXL8 Friend and Featherwings!** The library runs on our M0 and M4 boards (the Basic Proto, Adalogger, Bluefruit, Express, and others) and handles all the NeoPixeling for you, up to **8 strands of concurrent DMA output**.
+On M0 boards, each one can be about 250 pixels long for a total of 8 x 250 = 2000 pixels.
+On M4 boards, it's about 6 times as much.
+That leaves you some RAM for your code to run in as well.

 To make connection easy, these boards do the level-shifting and pin arrangements for you.
 All 8 strands have a level shifter that converts the 3.3V logic level to 5V logic, there's a little switch-cap converter that generates the clean 5V power supply for you.
 Then a 100 ohm resistor in line after the buffer reduces ringing on long wiring runs.